 The breakfast was served at the Montagu restaurant, and it had everything you might need, from cooked options to cold cuts.

-The food was well cooked and of good quality.
+The food was well-cooked and of good quality.

 However, I think what makes the property fantastic is the customer service and people working there.